uspki/policies/certificate-policy.md

 - The Qualified Auditor shall note the discrepancy
 - The Qualified Auditor shall notify the CA promptly
-- The CA will propose a remedy, including expected time for completion, to the FPKIPA
+- The CA shall propose a remedy, including expected time for completion, to the FPKIPA

 Depending upon the nature and severity of the discrepancy, and how quickly it can be corrected, the FPKIPA may decide to temporarily halt operation of the CA, to revoke a certificate issued to the CA, or take other actions it deems appropriate.